davepinch/pinchy.cc/content/posts/2010/2010-09-05-wicked-at-orpheum-theatre.md

 title: "Wicked at Orpheum Theatre"
 date: 2010-09-05
 pdf: content/posts/2010/2010-09-05-wicked-at-orpheum/2010-09-05-wicked-at-orpheum-tickets.pdf
+tickets of:
+  - Orpheum Theatre
+  - Wicked
 type: pdf
 tags:
-  - Wicked
-  - Orpheum Theatre
+  - tickets
 ---
 Kitty's parents visited us in Minneapolis and we went to the theater.